CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

 3. **tickers**: This takes in the list of tickers to gather data for, which is stored in *penny_stock_tickers.tickers* from the previous function.
 You can modify this parameter if you wish to gather data for something else quickly and on the fly, just be sure to instantiate a **penny_stock_historical** object first so that the method StockData.Historical() may be called on it.
 4. **start_date**: I've found that with Polygon.io's API, the free plan only gives us access to data from 2023-01-01 to the present, but if you wish to alter this range, change these parameters.

-Specifically, the data gathers is from the hours 9:30 - 16:00 at intervals of 5 minutes.
+Specifically, the data gathered is from the hours 9:30 - 16:00 at intervals of 5 minutes.
 If you wish to change this, look to:

 *StockData.py -> Historical(StockData) -> def gather_historical(self, extra_hours=False) ->  market_open/market_close*

 Additionally, a flag
 ```
-after_hours=False
+after_hours=True
 ```
-can be passed to gather data in hours outside of 9:30 - 16:00, but I advise against this as sequence lengths should be the same.
+can be passed to gather data in hours outside of 9:30 - 16:00, but I advise leaving it False, as sequence lengths often should be the same when it comes to training.

 ## Saving the data
-**Imporant Note**: It should be noted that the above function will look for a director called
+**Imporant Note**: It should be noted that the above function will look for a directory within your pwd called
 ```
 ~historical_data/
 ```